Nathan Jarman

-Nathan George Jarman (born 19 September 1986) is an English professional footballer who is the player/manager of Barton Town.
+Nathan George Jarman (born 19 September 1986) is an English football coach and former professional player.

 He played in the Football League for Barnsley, Bury and Grimsby Town, later playing in non-league football for Worksop Town, Corby Town, Alfreton Town, Chester, North Ferriby United, Gainsborough Trinity and Lincoln United.

 Career

 Barnsley

 Born in Scunthorpe, Jarman came through the youth ranks with Barnsley.
 He made his debut on 20 November 2004 against Oldham Athletic.
 In 2006, he played 2 games on loan with Bury, getting sent off on his debut.
 Jarman went on loan to Conference North side Worksop Town in February 2007.
 He played 13 times for the Tigers, scoring four goals.
 While his goal return was not as high as would have been hoped by manager Ian Bowling, some of his goals will live long in the memory of the Worksop fans.
 He marked his debut with a stunning overhead kick against Barrow and then added a 30-yard volley that crashed in off the post against Redditch.
 Jarman was eventually released from Oakwell at the end of the 2006–07 season.